 IMPORTANT NOTICE & CONSENT

-I understand and authorize OHIP Pennsylvania, P.C and its affiliated dentists to provide the following services for the named child for whom I am the custodial parent or legal guardian: dental exam & oral hygiene instruction, teeth cleaning, fluoride treatment, x-rays & dental sealants.
-I authorize the dentist to fill any cavities or to place a crown over the tooth if needed.
-I authorize Provider to extract any problem baby teeth or perform a pulpotomy (treatment of the nerves inside the tooth) as needed.
+I understand and authorize OHIP Pennsylvania, P.C and its affiliated dentists to provide the following services for the named child for whom I am the custodial parent or legal guardian: dental exam & oral hygiene instruction, teeth cleaning, fluoride treatment, x-rays & dental sealants as well as the application of Silver Diamine Fluoride to treat the progression of tooth decay.
+(The use of Silver Diamine Fluoride may discolor any cavities to a brown or black color.).
+I give consent to Oral Health Impact Project, P.C. to perform the dental procedures and treatment, including examinations, x-rays, cleaning, preventative instructions, fluoride, sealants, filings and local anesthesia, which are deemed necessary for my child.
+If additional services are needed by my child, I must agree to those services before they are provided.
+I understand that the risks of dental treatment are uncommon but could occur.
+These risks include a possible allergic reaction or tissue irritation to local anesthetic, soreness, pain and swelling.
+This consent is valid for one year from the date signed.
 I understand that there are risks to dental treatment including swelling or pain that may occur from the injection of a local anesthetic or allergic reaction.
 (For additional information regarding the risks of treatment and treatment alternatives, please call the number provided.)
 I authorize & direct Provider to bill & collect payment from any Medicaid, insurance, or other payer.
 If I have private dental insurance, I will be billed for & agree to pay any deductibles and/or co pays.
 Treatment by the in-school dentist may affect future benefits that your child may receive under private insurance, Medicaid or CHIP.
-Unless I have made pre-arangements to attend, and am there at the time of service, services will be provided without my presence.
+Unless I have made pre-arrangements to attend, and am there at the time of service, services will be provided without my presence.
 We may send you text messages about the school dental program.
 Message and/or data fees may be charged by your wireless service provider; to discontinue, reply “STOP” to any message received from us.
 You also agree to receive pre-recorded and/or auto-dialed telephone calls relating to the school dental program at the land-line and/or mobile telephone numbers provided on this consent form.
 I have received the Notice of Privacy Practices (NPP) attached to this form and consent to the release of my child’s medical record information, including records obtained from other providers, and any HIV/AIDS, communicable disease, sexually transmitted disease, drug and alcohol, and anemia information.
 I authorize release of such information by Provider to any responsible payor and/or administrative service provider and their subcontractors for use and disclosure relating to my child’s treatment, payment for services and health care operation purposes.
 This signed consent authorizes my child’s initial and future dental visits.

 KEEP FOR YOUR RECORDS